electronicdreamplant/electronicdreamplant.github.io/_france/2026-05-15-weeks-not-months.md

 Luckily the lovely folk at Ibanista put us on to [Fab French Insurance](https://www.fabfrenchinsurance.com) who have English-speaking advisers who know how to get through the hurdles we're facing.

+Frankly, they win for the tagline 'making insurance as simple as Frenchly possible'.

 In contrast it was weirdly difficult to speak to a real person at Direct Line (they seem to have hidden the phone numbers on their site now) and was told I would actually have to renew our car insurance for a year next month, AND pay a penalty on cancelling it.
 Nice.

 ## Public holidays